With Puzder out, it’s Oprah to the rescue

 Or a tape of former national security adviser Michael Flynn's conversation with the Russian ambassador—the one that forced him to resign.

-Or one of Attorney General Sessions at a Klan rally.
+Or one of attorney general Sessions at a Klan rally.

 Just kidding about that last tape.
 No one's accused Sessions of belonging to the KKK.
 It's just that he once said that he thought the Klan was "OK, until I found out they smoked pot."